 One thing bothered me, though.
 In leaving Catholicism and accepting Christ, many would say I had become a “Protestant.”
 Protestant?
 I didn’t like that at all.
 It seemed as if, in using that term, Protestants were identifying themselves in respect to their opposition to Roman Catholicism.
 I saw myself much more as a proclaimer of the genuine Good News of salvation by God’s grace through faith in Jesus Christ alone rather than a protester of Catholicism’s works gospel.
 I wanted to be known as being “for” Christ rather than being “against” Catholicism.
 How did this “Protestant” label get started, anyway?

-In 1526, the Diet of Speyer (the parliament of the Holy Roman Empire) issued the Edict of August 27th, which granted each principality the freedom to choose Catholicism or Christianity.
+In 1526, the Diet of Speyer (a meeting of the “parliament” of the Holy Roman Empire) issued the Edict of August 27th, which granted each principality the freedom to choose Catholicism or Christianity.
 This was the first step towards freedom of religion.
 Unfortunately, the pro-Catholic Diet of 1529 rescinded the previous edict.
 Christians immediately lodged a protest with the Diet (see photo) and non-Catholics have been labeled as “Protestants” ever since.

 These days, I’m not nearly as sensitive about being labeled a Protestant.
 The Lord used the Reformers and early Protestants in a great way and it’s a heritage all genuine Christians should be familiar with.
 However, as we’re all aware, many of the mainline Protestant denominations (Episcopalian, United Methodist, Evangelical Lutheran, Presbyterian USA, American Baptist) drifted into liberal apostasy long ago.
 I’m certainly blessed to be called a Christian, a follower of Christ, although the term has become a catch-all, which includes a whole lot of people who teach an unbiblical gospel of works or who have never accepted Christ.
 Because of that, I also like the term evangelical, one who proclaims the Good News of Jesus Christ, because it’s a little more distinguishing.
 It was generally understood that evangelical Christians proclaimed the genuine Gospel, but now we’re even seeing that term losing its distinctiveness (e.g., Joel Osteen, TBN).